Industry in Brazil: Cars

 Brazilian automobile production began in 1957, with an initial production of 1,166 units in the first year.
 Most production is concentrated in the states of São Paulo, Minas Gerais and Paraná.

 The automotive industry in Brazil boomed after ex-president Fernando Collor de Mello opened up the market in 1990, but high production costs, high taxes and technology deficits are barriers that Brazil is still struggling to defeat.

-Brazil's automotive industry has been displaying impressive two-digit growth over the last years, totaling revenues over USD 100 billion by the end of 2010.
+Brazil's automotive industry has been displaying impressive two-digit growth over the last years, totaling revenues over US$100 billion by the end of 2010.
 These figures secured Brazil the fourth position amongst the largest car markets in the world (one position ahead of Germany).
 The industry generates 1.5 million jobs.

 The perspective of a steady development of the industry is attracting billions in investments to the country.
 BMW announced in December 2011 plans to set up a plant in São Paulo, and by 2014 Chinese manufacturer JAC Motors was to officially start production on the assembly line being built in Bahia state.